jsafrane/scratch/storage-tests.md

 * Create a new job `pull-kubernetes-gce-volumes` that:
 	* Install Ubuntu cluster with`MountContainers` alpha feature enabled
 	  *	Ubuntu is used to get all necessary kernel modules.
 COS does not ship them.
-	  *	`MountContainers` alpha feature allows kubelet to run mount utilities in containers instead on the host.
+	  *	`MountContainers` alpha feature [allows kubelet to run mount utilities in containers instead on the host](.
 These containers are deployed by `--deploy-storage-utilities`, as defined above.
   * Run all storage tests: `--ginkgo.focus=[sig-storage] --ginkgo.skip=Distruptive|Flaky|Serial`
-  *
-### Re-tag volume tests
-In order to have a new test job that tests most of the volume plugins, it's necessary to add `[Volume:<plugin name>]` to all tests, so we can `--focus=[Volume:.*]` in the test job.
-Existing `[Feature:Volumes]` will be kept to skip Ceph and iSCSI tests in most jobs that can't run them.

 ## Future directions
 Out of scope of this proposal:
 * Refactor tests for individual features so we can test the feature with all volume plugins that support it.